Trabant 600

-The Trabant 600 ([tʁaˌbant ˈzɛkshʊndɐt]), also known as the Trabant P 60, is the second series production model of the East German Trabant series, made by VEB Sachsenring Automobilwerke Zwickau.
-It was produced from 1962 until 1965; in total, 106,117 units were built.
+The Trabant 600 ([tʁaˌbant ˈzɛkshʊndɐt]), also known as the Trabant P 60, is the second series production model of the East German Trabant series, produced by VEB Sachsenring Automobilwerke Zwickau from 1962 until 1965.
+In total, 106,117 units were built.
 The Trabant 600 was a short-lived intermediate model that combined the exterior styling of the Trabant P 50 with the technical design of the next generation Trabant model, the Trabant 601.
 For a short period of time, the Trabant 600 estate was built alongside the 601 saloon.